-The Snapshot takes approximately 20 to 30 minutes to complete online.
+The Snapshot takes approximately 20 minutes to complete online.
 It must be completed in one sitting.

 How much does it cost?

 For testers registered to take the SSAT, The Snapshot is free of charge.
 For those not registered to take the SSAT, the cost to take The Snapshot is $25.
-If your child will not be taking the SSAT, request a link to The Snapshot from the particpating school to which you are applying.
-Fee waivers are available from participating schools for students who are not registered to take the SSAT and require financial assistance to take The Snapshot
+If your child will not be taking the SSAT, request that a participating school to which you are applying send you an invitation to take The Snapshot.
+Once you receive the invitation you will be prompted during the registraion process to provide the $25 payment.

 Is my child required to take The Snapshot for admission?

 Hundreds of schools have signed up to take part in The Character Skills Snapshot this year.
 While some of those schools will require it for admission, others consider it optional.
 To determine how The Snapshot fits into a school's admission criteria, contact the school's admission office and inquire.

 If you are curious about why some schools are requiring The Snapshot this year, remember that one of the reasons you’re seeking to enroll your child in an independent school is because you’re interested in an education that focuses on instilling character values and encouraging personal growth.
 Similarly, schools know that a complete picture of your child contains much more than grades and test scores.
 That’s why they are asking your child to take The Character Skills Snapshot as part of their application.
 It will give them richer holistic information about your child, and show them areas where their communities can help your child grow.

 How are results of The Character Skills Snapshot used in admission?